CraftAcademyLabs/ca_course/slow_food_online/i18n-with-ruby-on-rails.md

 end
 ```

-In the `set_locale` method, we'll make sure every request will be
+In the `set_locale` method, we'll make sure every request will be have a locale by setting it's value using the `routes.default_url_options` method.

 !FILENAME app/controllers/application\_controller.rb